 Snohomish Conservation District has a program to help you manage stormwater on your property.
 Whether it's adding a rain garden or rain barrel, investigating permeable paving, or using a bioswale to channel storm water and filter pollutants, we can help you.
-Stacy Aleksich is the District's Low Impact Development Coordinator.
-She works with the District's two engineers, Kelly and Derek, to help landowners solve drainage issues.

 The District has many partners in our efforts to protect Puget Sound using LID.
 Many cities, including Everett, Mill Creek, Snohomish and Edmonds have taken advantage of the services the District provides.
 We are also working with Stewardship Partners to help in their effort to construct 12,000 raingardens in Puget Sound.
 Check out their link:

 Video on Seattelites constructing rain gardens

 A KTCS video with Curtis Hinman